Thursday, November 23 at 3:30

 Role of the Organization and Leadership in Moral Injury and Moral Distress

 McMaster University is renowned for the creation of innovative teaching systems that accelerate student development.
-Nowhere is this more evident than in the breakthrough thinking that led to the creation of --
+Nowhere is this more evident than in the breakthrough thinking that led to the creation of the Neuroscience Graduate Program.

 Current research projects within the faculty are aimed at improving human health and discovery in areas such as neural development, behavioural genetics, perception, pain, motor learning, vision, hearing, cancer, Alzheimer's, autism, Parkinson's, depression, dementia, anxiety, and neurotech.

 Neuroscience Graduate Program

 Our goal is to attract the brightest graduate minds to the field of neuroscience by providing meaningful research opportunities.

 Our students learn in a collaborative resource-rich environment alongside our outstanding group of supervisors.

 Read more about the program and find out about our supervisors.

 Take a look at the Students page to learn more about the interesting research projects our students are doing.